 Research, collaboration and dissemination are core activities of Small Foundation, enabling it to find, catalyse and support the development and business models that, in its judgement, are likely to be effective, sustainable and scalable.
-During the year, the Company's combined investments in these activities - including salaries, consultancy fees, conference fees, travel expenses, and website maintenance and development - totalled €461,602 (2016: €449,947).
+During the year, the Company's combined investments in these activities - including salaries, consultancy fees, conference fees, travel expenses, and website maintenance and development - totalled €746,129 (2017: €461,602).
 The output from this expenditure was:

-- Research on development practitioners (governments, NGOs, and corporations of various types), including that required for origination, filtering, in-depth due diligence, ongoing monitoring and support of investment opportunities; - Research on the evolving development landscape in SSA and the development world generally, including the work around the strategy refresh; - · Deep engagement in aligned networks: - Dissemination to policy-makers and development actors of the development thinking of Small Foundation and the organisations it supports.
+• Research on development practitioners (governments, NGOs, and corporations of various types), including that required for origination, filtering, in-depth due diligence, ongoing monitoring and support of investment opportunities;

+· Research on the evolving development landscape in SSA and the development world generally;

+Deep engagement in aligned networks;

+• Dissemination to policy-makers and development actors of the development thinking of Small Foundation and the organisations it supports.

-The following are examples of the direct engagement and dissemination activities Small Foundation undertook through 2017:
+The following are examples of the direct engagement and dissemination activities Small Foundation undertook through 2018: